ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Using a lock to access blocking_commands restores determinism because when the add operation locks the set, the remove operation will see that it is locked and wait patiently for it to unlock, or vice versa.

-The following sequence diagram illustrates the entire forementioned LRC mechanism.
-Note that this diagram only shows a subset of ``Subarray``'s ``ConfigureScan()`` execusion, up to the end of the calls to ``VCC``, in order to simplify the diagram;
+The following sequence diagram illustrates the LRC mechanism.
+Note that for simplicity, only a subset of the ``Subarray`` ``ConfigureScan()`` execution is shown, up to the end of the calls to the ``VCC`` device.
-including the FSP calls, etc. would overcomplicate the diagram, and its purpose is to illustrate LRCs, not the ``ConfigureScan`` sequence, which is documented in :ref:`config_scan`.
+This was done because including the FSP calls, etc. would overcomplicate the diagram, and its purpose is to illustrate the LRC sequence, not the ``ConfigureScan`` sequence, which is documented in :ref:`config_scan`.

 .. uml:: ../../diagrams/lrc-sequence.puml